Hadrien-Cornier/reactor-core/docs/modules/ROOT/pages/presentation/progamming-with-project-reactor.md

 In Project Reactor, most operators are not inherently tied to their own concurrency or threading model.
 Rather, they compose (upstream) and transform (downstream) signals within the same thread context unless you introduce concurrency explicitly (for example, by using Schedulers or operators like flatMap that can merge asynchronous sources).

-Below is a conceptual overview of which operators tend to be “synchronous” (operate in the same thread context) vs. “asynchronous” (potentially operate in different thread contexts or spawn new work):
+Below is a conceptual overview of which operators tend to be "synchronous" (operate in the same thread context) vs. "asynchronous" (potentially operate in different thread contexts or spawn new work):

 ---

 ## 1. Synchronous Operators

-“Synchronous” in Project Reactor means that the operator processes data on the same thread on which it is invoked.
+"Synchronous" in Project Reactor means that the operator processes data on the same thread on which it is invoked.
 It does not by itself introduce concurrency or switch threads.

 • map:
   Transforms each source element (e.g., String → Integer) in a one-to-one manner.